tomhazledine/tomhazledine.github.io/_posts/articles/2015-05-31-inline-svg-icons.md

 layout: post
 title: "Getting started with inline SVG icons"

 excerptlong: As a typography nerd, using a custom font to serve icons felt really good.
-It turns out inline SVG icons are better in almost every way.
+However, it turns out inline SVG icons are better in almost every way.

 excerptmini: "We should all be using SVG icon sets"